codewithrajranjan/coding-interview-prepration/tree/binarySearchTree/questions.md

 ----------------------------------------------------------------------------------------------------------------------------

-> ## **Question:** Binary Tree to Binary Search Tree Conversion.
+> ## Question: Binary Tree to Binary Search Tree Conversion.
 Conversion must be done in such a way that the original structure of tree is maintained

+#### Solution 1
 - make and array and do any tree traversal and put the nodes value in the array
 - sort the array
 - do inorder traversal of binary tree and during backtracking in replace the node value with array value